|On this page|

 Result Data Tag

-If the command produces results, the data will be tagged with string.
+If the command produces results, which is not already tagged, the data will be tagged with this string.

 The code to send to the shared server.
 If the server is a Houdini Server this should be Python code, and can make use of the HOM API.
 If the server is a Maya Server this parm should contain MEL code.